-12.0 a.
-Owner's Certifications The program regulation the rent charged to the is not more than the re comparable units.
-Own units must complete th recently leased compar premises. housing choice nt charged for o ers of projects v e following sect voucher tenant other unassisted with more than 4 ion for most c.
-Lead-based paint disclosure requirements do not apply because this property was built on or after January 1, 1978.
-The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common Ad 1. dress and unit number Date Rented Rental Amount areas have been found to be lead-based paint free by a lead-based paint inspector certified under the Federal certification program or under a federally accredited State certification program.
-2. ☐ A completed statement is attached containing 3. b. b.
-The owner (including a principal or other interested party) is not the parent, child, grandparent, grandchild, sister or brother of any member of the family, unless the PHA has determined (and has notified the owner and the family of such determination) that approving leasing of the unit, notwithstanding such relationship, would provide reasonable accommodation for a family member who is a person with disabilities. disclosure of known information on lead-based paint and/or lead-based paint hazards in the unit, common areas or exterior painted surfaces, including a statement that the owner has provided the lead hazard information pamphlet to the family.
-3. The PHA has not screened the family's behavior or uitability for tenancy.
+the rent charged to is not more than th comparable units. (units must complet recently leased compremises.
+Address and unit numb 1.
+2. 3. b.
+The owner (includin party) is not the party) is not the party of the PHA has determed and the family of sure leasing of the unit, would provide reas The program regulation requires the PHA to certify that he rent charged to the housing choice voucher tenant is not more than the rent charged for other unassisted comparable units.
+Owners of projects with more than 4 units must complete the following section for most ecently leased comparable unassisted units within the premises.
+13. suit res 14. pro 15.
+Check one of the following: Lead-based paint disclosure requirements do not apply because this property was built on or after January 1, 1978.
+The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a lead-based paint inspector certified under the Federal certification program or under a federally accredited State certification program.
+A completed statement is attached containing disclosure of known information on lead-based paint and/or lead-based paint hazards in the unit, common areas or exterior painted surfaces, including a statement that the owner has provided the lead hazard information pamphlet to the family.
+The PHA has not screened the family's behavior or uitability for tenancy.
 Such screening is the owner's esponsibility.
-4. The owner's lease must include word-for-word all rovisions of the HUD tenancy addendum.
-5. The PHA will arrange for inspection of the unit and will otify the owner and family if the unit is not approved.
-Pri nt or Type Name of Owner :/Owner Represe ntative Pri rint or Type Name of Household Head Ow ner/Owner Representativ e Signature Head of Household Signature Bu siness Address Pre resent Address Tel ephone Number Date (mm/dd/yyyy) Tel elephone Number Date (mm/dd/yyyy) • •
+The owner's lease must include word-for-word all rovisions of the HUD tenancy addendum.
+The PHA will arrange for inspection of the unit and will otify the owner and family if the unit is not approved.
+Brint or Time Name of O totice.
+Deir int or Turn Name of Household Head Print or Type Name of Owner/Owner Representative rint or Type Name of Household Head Owner/Owner Representative Signature ead of Household Signature Business Address Pre resent Address Telephone Number Date ((mm/dd/yyyy) Tel elephone Number Date (mm/dd/yyyy) ·